madeleineprak/Bamazon/README.md

 Possible user perspectives:
 * Custome - has the ability to buy products
 * Manager - has the ability to view products for sale, view low inventory, add to inventory and add a new product
 * Supervisor - has the ability to view product sales by department and add a new department

+*Note: The supervisor perspective is still a work-in-progress--thank you for understanding.

 ## Tools Utilized
 * MySQL Workbench